 During the first quarter of 2024, the Company modified an Arlington, Texas multifamily loan agreement which resulted in a reconsideration event under ASC 810, Consolidation.
-As part of the terms of the modified loan agreement, the borrower is required to deposit into a Company controlled reserve account by June 2024, an amount sufficient to purchase an interest rate cap, reimburse the Company for any advances made under the loan and cover property level expenses and shortfalls up to \$5.4 million.
-If the borrower does not fund such deposit by June 2024, the Company has discretion to fund such amounts on behalf of the borrower through a preferred equity investment in the parent of the borrower, in the amounts up to \$6.0 million.
-If the Company elects to fund any amount, it may also elect to trigger control rights over the underlying collateral.
+As part of the terms of the modified loan agreement, the borrower was required to deposit into a Company controlled reserve account by June 2024, an amount sufficient to purchase an interest rate cap, reimburse the Company for any advances made under the loan and cover property level expenses and shortfalls up to \$5.4 million.
+If the borrower did not fund such deposit by June 2024, the Company had discretion to fund such amounts on behalf of the borrower through a preferred equity investment in the parent of the borrower, in the amounts up to \$6.0 million.
+If the Company elected to fund any amount, it may also elect to trigger control rights over the underlying collateral.
 The Company concluded that as a result of the loan modification, its investment in the Arlington, Texas multifamily loan is a VIE.
-As of March 31, 2024, the Company is not the primary beneficiary of this VIE, as the Company does not have the ability to control the most significant activities of the Arlington, Texas multifamily loan's economic performance nor the obligation to absorb losses or right to receive benefits of the VIE that could be significant to the VIE.
+In June 2024, the borrower did not fund the deposit into the controlled reserve account and through June 30, 2024, the Company has not funded any amount to the preferred equity investment.
+As of June 30, 2024, the Company is not the primary beneficiary of this VIE, as the Company does not have the ability to control the most significant activities of the Arlington, Texas multifamily loan's economic performance nor the obligation to absorb losses or right to receive benefits of the VIE that could be significant to the VIE.